RSDKModding/RSDK-Modding-Wiki/docs/Guides/RSDKv5/Decompilation/Building.md

 === "Linux"

     !!! warning "Notice for Steam Deck users"
         Due to how SteamOS handles packages, building the decompilation on the Steam Deck is highly difficult and not recommended.
-Instead, consider building it on another Arch Linux device using that build on the Steam Deck.
+Instead, consider building it on another Arch Linux device and using that build on the Steam Deck.

     Run the following command in the terminal: